Latent autoimmune diabetes of adults (LADA), otherwise known as type 1.5 diabetes, is a less common form of diabetes that affects adults.

 However, researchers do not know if there are any specific genetic factors for LADA.

 The goal of the treatment is to preserve the pancreatic cell function.
 To do so, a person can sometimes use insulin injections.

-Similarly to type 2 diabetes, people with LADA may be at risk of microvascular complications, including:
+Similarly to type 2 diabetes, people with LADA may be at

 - kidney damage

 - nerve damage causing pain, tingling, and loss of sensation in the hands and feet